9 Reasons to Visit Your Orthodontist Regularly

 Ensure Your Teeth Haven’t Moved Back

 You’ll still need to keep going into the office after you’ve gotten your retainer too.
 You’ve just spent a few months to a few years of your life aligning your teeth.
-Make sure they stay where they’re supposed to stay with follow-up visits every few weeks to every few months.
+Furthermore, make sure they stay where they’re supposed to stay with follow-up visits every few weeks to every few months.

 Ensure Your Retainer is Working Properly